Friends (The Beach Boys album): Legacy

 In his book Turn Off Your Mind: The Mystic Sixties and the Dark Side of the Age of Aquarius, Gary Lachman describes Friends as "the Beach Boys TM album" and considers their public association with the Maharishi to have been a "disastrous flirtation" that, for Dennis Wilson, was soon superseded by a more damaging personal association with the Manson Family cult.
 Despite the ignominy of the tour, the Beach Boys remained ardent supporters of the Maharishi and Transcendental Meditation.
 They continued to record songs inspired by the Maharishi or his teachings, including both "He Come Down" and "All This Is That" on 1972's Carl and the Passions, and both "Everyone's in Love with You" and "T M Song" on 1976's 15 Big Ones.
 Subsequent albums would also see Dennis contribute more songs, eventually culminating in a solo record, 1977's Pacific Ocean Blue.

 Stebbins recognizes Friends as marking "the true beginning of the Beach Boys as a group of six relatively equal creative partners".
 It was the last Beach Boys album where Brian held most of the writing or co-writing credits until 1977's The Beach Boys Love You.
 The band's following album 20/20 was released in February 1969, with a substantial portion of the LP consisting of leftover singles recorded in 1968 and outtakes from earlier albums.
-Brian produced virtually none of the newer recordings.
+Brian produced virtually none of the post-Friends recordings.